Venezuela Debt Update: Recent Developments in Arbitrations that Could Impact Restructuring Efforts

-The award was confirmed in federal court in D.C., and Cyrstallex sought to enforce it in federal court in Delaware.
-In August, U.S. District Judge Leonard Stark issued a 75-page opinion that allows Cyrstallex to attach shares of PDV Holding (“PDV-H”), a Delaware Corporation and a subsidiary of PDVSA.
+The award was confirmed in federal court in D.C., and Crystallex sought to enforce it in federal court in Delaware.
+In August, U.S. District Judge Leonard Stark issued a 75-page opinion that allows Crystallex to attach shares of PDV Holding (“PDV-H”), a Delaware Corporation and a subsidiary of PDVSA.
 PDV-H’s sole asset is its 100 percent ownership of Citgo Holding, which owns Citgo, the oil company based in Houston.

 Venezuela didn’t appear in the case but PDVSA did.
 Judge Stark ruled that Venezuela and PDVSA were alter egos of one another based on Venezuela’s control of PDVSA.
 PDVSA has appealed the decision to the U.S. Court of Appeals for Third Circuit; bondholders have intervened in the case; and motions to stay enforcement of the decision have been filed.
 Judge Stark will hear the parties on December 20 and decide next steps.